-Salaried Employees vs Independent Sales Reps: Which is best for your global enterprise?
+Salaried Employees vs. Independent Sales Reps: Which Is Better?

 There is no question that technology has fueled a global gig economy that enables freelancers and small business contractors to engage with enterprises of all sizes.
-While some businesses benefit from as-needed services from independent contractors and sales representatives, there are some down sides for both companies and contractors, and many businesses gravitate to traditional employer-employee relationships.
+While some businesses benefit from as-needed services from independent contractors and sales representatives, there are some downsides for both companies and contractors.
+Many businesses gravitate to traditional employer-employee relationships.

-While both salaried employees and independent contractors perform similar tasks for businesses, there are several distinct differences that define their relationship to, and interactions with, the employer.
+While salaried employees and independent contractors perform similar tasks for businesses, several distinct differences define their relationship to and interactions with the employer.

 Please mind the ✅ – Benefits and ❌ – Risks connected with both* :

 |✅ Long-term formal employment: Long-term engagement with defined job roles.
 An employee is hired to perform a specific ongoing role in a company and is given a job description that clearly defines the scope and nature of their work.||Temporary per-project employment: Short-term engagement.
 While some contractors work for the same company for years on end, their position in the company is fundamentally temporary.
 The employer is not legally bound to engage the contractor for a defined period of time beyond that agreed upon contractually.
 Tasks are often fragmented and short-term.|

 |✅ Employers are responsible for withholding a defined percentage of employee wages for federal and state taxes and for Medicare, Social Security, Worker’s Compensation, medical insurance, and other withholdings.
 They must issue IRS form W-2 to employees by the end of January of the previous year.||❌ Independent contractors are responsible for their own taxes, medical insurance, and other contributions.
 They must submit IRS form 1099-MISC with their tax returns detailing their year’s earnings and pay self-employment taxes directly to the government.|